IBM/sage/README.md

 ### Batch scan with source json file

-1. do custom scan for all GitHub-RHIBM source with source json file.
+1. Do custom scan for all GitHub-RHIBM source with source json file.
 ```
 python patterns/custom_scan/custom_scan_all.py \
   -t GitHub-RHIBM \